nyudlts/jisu-pub-server/README.md

 # jisu-pub-server
 A Publication Manifest server based on the Readium [go-toolkit](https://github.com/readium/go-toolkit).
-Server the manifest needed by the jisu-reader.
+Serves the manifest needed by the [jisu-reader](https://github.com/nyudlts/jisu-reader).

 ## Dev Setup
 For development purposes it is possible to run this projects locally.
 Manifests for EPUBs in the 'test' directory will be available.